Midway

 The intercontinental version of this problem is harder because the route networks thin out.
 A city might have 200 domestic nonstop routes but only 15 international ones.
 The overlap between two countries’ route maps is much smaller.

 Between the US and Europe: Iceland (Reykjavik) sits almost exactly between the US East Coast and Northern Europe, with a small but usable airport.
-The Azores (Ponta Delgada) are a hidden gem — direct flights from Boston and a few European cities, mid-Atlantic location, and Portuguese island culture.
-More practically, Lisbon and London are hubs that connect to the most US and European cities respectively.
+The Azores (Ponta Delgada) are a hidden gem.
+Bermuda is the under-discussed third option, with direct flights from London and most US East Coast cities — see the Iceland, Azores, Bermuda guide.
+For mainland Europe, the US ↔ Europe meeting destinations guide covers Lisbon, Dublin, London, Amsterdam, Paris, Madrid, and Barcelona.

 Here’s what the overlap looks like for New York and London: